Peak-Open-Source/sh06-peak/README.md

 pyinstaller cli/ProteinClient.py
 ```

-## User Guide - Protien Structure Storage Service
+## User Guide - Protein Structure Storage Service

-The service can be interacted with using the CLI or through OpenAPI endpoints.
+The service can be interacted with using the CLI or through FastAPI endpoints.

 ### OpenAPI

-`GET /retrieve_by_uniprot_id/{uniprot_id}` - Fetch ID of best matching structre for a specified UniProt ID
+`GET /retrieve_by_uniprot_id/{uniprot_id}` - Fetch ID of best matching structure for a specified UniProt ID

-`GET /fetch_pdb_by_id/{pdb_id}` - Download PDB file of best matching struture from EBI and store it in the server's database
+`GET /fetch_pdb_by_id/{pdb_id}` - Download PDB file of best matching structure from EBI and store it in the server's database

 `GET /download_pdb/{pdb_id}` - Download PDB file from database to local directory